gofynd/fdk-client-swift/documentation/PLATFORM.md

 Category Meta.
-See example below or refer `CategorySchema` for details
+See example below or refer `CategoryResponse` for details

-Schema: `Category`
+Schema: `CategoryResponse`